ChrstphrHll/npc_gen/students/Barak Felaern.md

 ---
 # Barak Felaern
 ### Description
-- Kenku Monk from Aldercrown Empire
+- Kenku Monk from Black Rock
 - 2nd year Protection student in Fiesn
 - striped, Hazel eyes, and Dark Blue skin
 - Is Playful and Noncommittal, and has Order as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes